Urban agriculture: 1

 Soil-dwelling species such as earthworms can only survive for prolonged periods of time if there are thicker layers of substrate or partial substrate hills present, essential to their survival in periods of frost.
 The largest selection of species will be found inhabiting a varied, multi-structured vegetation.
 Extensive growth in combination with several substrate hills and a vegetation of sedum/herbs/scrub with a structural element, such as a small pond, deadwood or gravel patch is considered to be of highest ecological value [Mann, 1998].

 The US Environmental Protection Agency (EPA) states that one green roof can capture 1 kg of particulate matter per m2, capturing it in the soil and in the vegetation.
 A green roof also captures CO2 from the air and produces oxygen, as all plants do.
 Green roofs also filter other environmentally harmful elements such as NOx [EPA, Green roofs, 2008].

-On summer days the temperature under a green roof can be 3oC to 5oC lower compared to similar spaces under a conventional roof.
 Due to the lower air temperature the solar panels will continue to work better on green roofs.
 The conductivity of materials for electricity is higher at lower temperatures.
 The combination of solar panels and a green roof has a positive effect on the biodiversity, as the alternation of sun and shade creates various microclimates.

 Through its mass and absorptive capacity a green roof has a positive effect on noise-polluted environments such as near airplane flight paths.
 The noise levels in the spaces just under the green roof as well as the direct environment are reduced.
 Green roofs reduce reverberation by absorbing sound by approximately 3 dB and are able to increase the soundproofing quality by approximately 8 dB [Gemeente Rotterdam, 2006].